Jianghui-Wang/jianghui-wang.github.io/index.md

 ---

-I received my 本科 from the Department of Computer Science and Technology at [Nanjing University](https://www.nju.edu.cn/), under the supervision of [Prof. Yang Yu](https://www.wolai.com/eyounx/dtR1MTyRXS5tP5Cex4KtdK).
+I earned my Bachelor’s degree from the Department of Computer Science and Technology at [Nanjing University](https://www.nju.edu.cn/), where I had the privilege of being supervised by [Prof. Yang Yu](https://www.wolai.com/eyounx/dtR1MTyRXS5tP5Cex4KtdK)..

-My research interests lie in the intersection of pretraining, vision-language modeling.
-Current research themes include:
+My research interests focus on the intersection of pretraining and vision-language modeling, with current themes including:

-- **Robustness Pretraining** Developing models that can generalize across diverse and challenging environments
-- **Video Understanding:** General vision-language (VL) understanding and explainable VL modeling.
+**Robustness Pretraining**: Developing models capable of generalizing across diverse and challenging environments **Video Understanding**: Advancing general vision-language (VL) understanding and explainable VL modeling

-I am looking for PhD position now.